Gardimy/BlogApp/README.md

 # 📖 integration specs for views <a name="about-project"></a>

-**Blog app - integration specs** In this project, My coding partner and l add the devise gem to our app and use it for the registration and login of users.
+**Blog app - integration specs** In this project, my coding parter and I add authorization to our app using CanCanCan.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>